root-project/jsroot/docs/JSROOT.md

     obj->SaveAs("file.json");
     ...

-To access data from a remote web server, it is recommended to use the [XMLHttpRequest](http://en.wikipedia.org/wiki/XMLHttpRequest) class.
-JSROOT provides a special method to create such object and properly handle it in different browsers.
+To access data from a remote web server, it is recommended to use the `JSROOT.httpRequest` method.
-For receiving JSON from a server one could use following code:
+For instance to recieve object from a THttpServer server one could do:

     JSROOT.httpRequest("http://your_root_server:8080/Canvases/c1/root.json", "object").then(obj => {
        console.log('Read object of type ', obj._typename);